TaiXian/Design_Patterns/PITCHME.md

 Note:
 - Remind them about interactive Q & A
 - Make joke about every presentatio is "interactive" but you are forcing them
+- Questions are welcome and encouraged, means you care

 ---